-Knox College degree program learning outcomes: MDiv MTS MPS Interprets Scripture and Christian tradition (Reformed), using a variety of methods, sources, and norms, to preach, teach, write, and to provide care and witness.
-Evaluation: Critical Reflection Papers Theological Essay Demonstrates knowledge at a basic level in various theological disciplines.
-Evaluation: Critical Reflection Papers Theological Essay Demonstrates knowledge at a basic level in various theological disciplines, in the Reformed or another tradition. [ the student may come from another tradition] Evaluation: Demonstrates skills in creative, faith-centred, adaptive, and innovative leadership for current and emerging communities of faith.
-Evaluation: Critical Reflection Papers Theological Essay Class Participation Finds, selects, reads, and appropriately integrates theological information.
-Evaluation: Critical Reflection Papers Theological Essay Demonstrates knowledge and skills in spiritual care and therapy, grounded in appropriate theories, for professional practice and leadership in community and institutional settings.
+MDiv MTS MPS Interprets Scripture and Christian tradition (Reformed), using a variety of methods, sources, and norms, to preach, teach, write, and to provide care and witness.
+Evaluation: Weekly Reflection Papers Book Review Demonstrates knowledge at a basic level in various theological disciplines.
+Evaluation: Weekly Reflection Papers Book Review Demonstrates knowledge at a basic level in various theological disciplines, in the Reformed or another tradition. [ the student may come from another tradition] Evaluation: Demonstrates skills in creative, faith-centred, adaptive, and innovative leadership for current and emerging communities of faith.
+Evaluation: Weekly Review Papers Book Review Class Participation Finds, selects, reads, and appropriately integrates theological information.
+Evaluation: Weekly Reflection Papers Book Review Demonstrates knowledge and skills in spiritual care and therapy, grounded in appropriate theories, for professional practice and leadership in community and institutional settings.
 Click or tap here to enter text.
-Enhances the vocational and spiritual development, practices, and well-being of self and others.
-(See Professional and Critical Competencies.)
-Evaluation: Class Participation Click or tap here to enter text.
-Engages respectfully and constructively in a theological community of scholarship.
-Evaluation: Class Participation Demonstrates an appropriate spiritual and professional identity formation in relation to specialized practice.
-Evaluation: Click or tap here to enter text.